 Social media is also linked to worse posture, often including a depressed rib cage, internally rotated shoulders, rounded upper back, forward head posture, and lower back pain.
 As we spend on average 8 ½ hours in front of screens, the best way to combat this is to be on our phones less.

 Procrastination is easily accessed through screens.
 The choice to complete homework or scroll through Instagram will typically be the latter.

 Nomophobia, the irrational fear of being without a cellphone is rising in teenagers along with Internet Addiction Disorder.
 Nomophobia effects 53% of all mobile users, shown in a study done in the U.K. Only 47% of mobile users felt that they could turn their phones off without anxiety.

 Not everyone who uses a cell phone is addicted.
 You can spend a large amount of time in front of a screen and not be addicted to the internet, have fantastic social skills, and not suffer from depression.
 However, the increased use of mobile phones have inevitably affected several people.

 Statistics are grim, but what is crucial to know is that depression caused by social media, can be lowered with moderation.
 If we actively lower our time spent on our phones, then we become proactive about combating these statistics.

 We need to reprioritize the things in our lives.
 If reaching for a cell phone comes before reaching for your Bible, then readjust your schedule to reflect your priorities.
 Maybe your phone has too many notifications, and you get distracted when reading your Bible on a cell phone.
 Take the time out of your day to consider how you spend your time and where you find your joy.
 God should always be the center of our joy, so cell phones should slowly become a little farther down the list.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!